 When choosing a healthy nut-free protein bar, here are some things to keep in mind:

-In the products listed below, we have included the allergen information listed on the packaging of each product, including allergy advisory statements about possible cross-contact.
+ALLERGEN NOTICE: For each of the products listed below, we have included the allergen information disclosed on the packaging of each product, including allergy advisory statements about possible cross-contact.
 While none of these products contain peanuts or tree nuts in the ingredient list, some may be processed in a facility that processes nuts.

 These chewy & fruity bars feature a flavorful combination of cranberry, blueberry, currants, and a touch of cinnamon.